Electro-Corp/Turing-Complete-Language/readme.md

 # JBBFI (with IDE) (Java But Better, F*ck It)

+## Known Errors/Bugs
+ - parsecommands ignoring changes to i made in "if" section

 ## Changes to make
  - use 2d arrays to allow for more functions